About

 Melyssa Mendoza

-Melyssa is a bicycle advocate, and a resident of San Francisco since 2004.
-As a law student in San Francisco, she realized bicycles not only move people around cites, but they also help save the planet, provide exercise, create communities, and assist with mental health.
-She was a board member of Lyon-Martin Health Services starting in 2011, then upon merger, of HealthRight 360 until early 2020.
-Currently, she is the Secretary of the San Francisco bicycle advisory committee, and was a founding member of San Francisco Bike Party.
+Melyssa is a bicycle advocate and a resident of San Francisco since 2004.
+As a law student in San Francisco, she realized bicycles not only move people around cities, but also help save the planet, provide exercise, create communities, and assist with mental health.
+She was a board member of Lyon-Martin Health Services starting in 2011, then upon the merger of HealthRight 360 until early 2020.
+Currently, she is the Secretary of the San Francisco bicycle advisory committee and was a founding member of the San Francisco Bike Party.
 She sees her work with Livable City as an extension of her prior work with community health centers.

 Sasha Magee, Secretary